akyrillidis/akyrillidis.github.io/_posts/2015-12-16-ALPS_partII.md

 ![Image](/public/ALPSdemoIIfiles/convergence_rates.png)

-To make a comparison with convex methods, linear convergence rate is the best one can hope for, by using first-order (gradient) information [1].
+To make a comparison with convex methods, linear convergence rate is the best one can hope for, by only using first-order (gradient) information [1].
 To this end, IHT could be considered *optimal*, in a convergence rate sense.

 **Computational complexity.** It is obvious that IHT has low-computational complexity per iteration.
 The bottleneck lies in the gradient calculation: $\nabla f(\mathbf{x}\_i) := -\boldsymbol{\Phi}^\top \cdot (\mathbf{y} - \boldsymbol{\Phi} \mathbf{x}\_i)$, which depends on matrix-vector multiplications.
-This can be computed in $O(n p)$ time.
-The hard-thresholding operator $\mathcal{H}\_{k}(\cdot)$ requires $O(p \log p)$ computational complexity due to sorting.
-(N.B.: Seeing IHT as a solver for generic $f$, the computational complexity depends on the 'complexity' of the objective function and how easy it is to compute its gradient; see [2] for a generalization of IHT to more generic problems.)
+These can be computed in $O(n p)$ time.
+The hard-thresholding operator $\mathcal{H}\_{k}(\cdot)$ requires $O(p \log p)$ complexity due to sorting.
+(N.B.: Seeing IHT as a solver for generic $f$, the computational bottleneck depends on the 'complexity' of the objective function and how easy it is to compute its gradient; see [2] for a generalization of IHT to more generic problems.)

-**Ease of implementation.** Finally, IHT is easy to implement!
+**Ease of implementation.** Not many things to say here: IHT is easy to implement!

 **Step size selection.**
-In general, using a constant and -- more importantly -- independent-to-the-problem step size in iterative methods (as is the case here, $\mu = 1$) might effect the efficiency of the algorithm under various problem settings.
+In general, using a constant and -- more importantly -- independent-to-the-problem step size (as is the case here, $\mu = 1$) might effect the efficiency of the algorithm, under various problem settings.
 What we mean by that?
 Let us consider the following example.

 ```python
 %matplotlib inline